 FCC supports projects that make positive changes in the communities where we live and work across Canada.
 Our five main funds include: FCC AgriSpirit, FCC Expression, FCC Regina Spirit, FCC Aboriginal Student Empowerment, and FCC 4-H Club Fund.
 Get to know the type of projects we support, eligibility guidelines and how to apply.

-The FCC AgriSpirit Fund is about enhancing rural communities.
+The FCC AgriSpirit Fund is about enhancing rural communities and this year we increased our commitment to $1.5 million in honour of the 150th anniversary of Canada's Confederation.
 Successful projects in the past have included hospitals and medical centres, childcare facilities, fire and rescue equipment, playgrounds, food banks, libraries, recreation centres and community gardens.
-If you live in a community under 150,000 people and need funding for a project, we can help.
+If you live in a community under 150,000 people and need funding for a project, check out the eligibility guidelines.

 The FCC Expression Fund was developed to support Canada's official languages and honour those communities where both languages thrive.
 It's funding for projects that contribute to the vitality of official language minority communities and help residents express the cultural and linguistic diversity of their area.